A Modern Dad’s Guide To Dressing His Son

 Their bedroom is a battleground

-When it comes to physically dressing your child, the first step is to understand who you are dealing with.
-“A baby can fight being dressed like a cornered, syphilitic badger,” says Mr Coyne.
+When it comes to physically dressing your child, the first step is to understand who you are with.
+“A baby can being dressed like a cornered, syphilitic badger,” says Mr Coyne.
 “Sun Tzu once wrote [in The Art Of War]: ‘Know your enemy and you can fight a hundred battles without disaster.’
-So studying your own baby’s strategies for avoiding being dressed is absolutely vital.”
+So studying your own baby’s strategies for avoiding being is absolutely vital.”

-Like a Terminator, very young children – or older ones in an apoplectic meltdown – cannot be reasoned with, but later, a combination of bribery, distraction and threats can hold some sway.
+Like a Terminator, very young children – or ones in an apoplectic meltdown – cannot be reasoned with, but later, a combination of bribery, distraction and threats can hold some sway.

-“You just tell them that nothing is going to happen today until they put their clothes on,” Mr Bilmes says.
-“I resort to bribery every minute of every day.
+“You just tell them that nothing is going to happen today until they put their on,” Mr Bilmes says.
+“I resort to bribery every of every day.
 I don’t think there’s any shame in it – what else are you going to do?”

 Poppers or press studs are something you are bound to form an opinion on, and that opinion will mostly likely incorporate swear words.
 “These simple little inventions are a great idea when there are just a couple of them on a vest,” Mr Coyne says.
 “But on some garments they are everywhere, thousands of the pissy things.
 All of which need to be lined up correctly…”